Helping Students Become Credit-Savvy Adults

 Credit Protection and Identity Theft Prevention

-If scammers obtain a student's personal information, they can use it to open credit cards, take out loans, borrow money, make purchases, and transfer funds in the student's name.
-Javelin Strategy & Research's Child Identity Fraud Study found that 915,000 U.S. children were victims of identity fraud in 2022, equating to approximately 1 in every 50 children each year.
-Identity thieves often target children because minors usually have clean credit histories, and fraud can remain undetected for years.
-As young people spend more time online, often unsupervised, they face a higher risk of data breaches and phishing schemes.
+If scammers gain access to a student's personal information, they can use it to open credit cards, take out loans, make purchases, or even transfer funds in the student’s name.
+According to Javelin Strategy & Research's Child Identity Fraud Study, 915,000 U.S. children fell victim to identity fraud in 2022—about 1 in every 50 children.
+Thieves often target minors because they typically have clean credit histories, and the fraud can go undetected for years.

 Credit Checks